 The following tables present the summary of financial information and should be read in conjunction with the independent auditor's reports and APL's financial statements, including the notes thereto, included elsewhere in this Prospectus, and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-The summary financial information as of and for the years ended December 31, 2017, 2018 and 2019 were derived from APL's audited financial statements, which were prepared in accordance with PFRS and were audited by Reyes Tacandong & Co. in accordance with the PSA.

-The summary financial information below is not necessarily indicative of the results of future operations.
+The summary financial information as of and for the years ended December 31, 2018 and 2019 were derived from APL's audited financial statements, which were prepared in accordance with PFRS and were audited by Reyes Tacandong & Co. in accordance with the PSA.
+Summary financial information as of December 31, 2020 was derived from APL's audited financial statements, which were prepared in a accordance with PFRS and were audited by Valdes Abad & Company in accordance with the PSA.
+The summary financial information presented below for the three (3) months ended March 31, 2020 and 2021 was derived from the unaudited interim condensed consolidated financial statements of APL The information below is not necessarily indicative of the results of future operations.